-Mamede had left my nemesis (the farinha pan) on top of the icebox and asked if I could water the deck so the wood wouldn’t dry out.
-I was more than happy to oblige, both to be of service and also to dump some of the seawater over myself.
-I was amazed by how quickly the deck dried off after wetting — wisps of steam rising from the planks.
-Starting forward and working aft, the bow was ready for another dousing by the time I reached the transom, just like painting the Golden Gate bridge.
+Mamede had left my nemesis (the farinha pan) on top of the icebox, and had asked if I could water the deck so the wood wouldn’t dry out.
+I was more than happy to oblige, both to be of service and also to dump the cool seawater onto myself.
+I was amazed by how quickly the deck dried off after wetting — wisps of steam rising up from the planks.
+Starting forward and working aft, the bow was ready for another dowsing by the time I reached the transom, just like painting the Golden Gate bridge.

 Drenching myself with seawater did cool me down, but it came at a price.
 Like the deck, the water on my body evaporated quickly, leaving behind a micro-dusting of salt.
-Normally I love the feeling you get at the beach after swimming in the ocean — like your skin is being shrink-wrapped in the sun.
-But at the end of the day you can wash the salt away, making your skin feel even better.
-On the jangada this was not possible.
-Fresh water was only there for drinking and cooking.
+Normally I love the feeling you get drying out on the beach after swimming in the ocean — like your skin is being shrink-wrapped in the sun.
+But at the end of the day you can wash the salt away with a freshwater shower, and it feels even better.
+On the jangada this wasn’t possible.
+Fresh water was only used for drinking and cooking.
 To waste it on something as frivolous as rinsing off my body would be a stupid, stupid luxury.

 Even more uncomfortable than the salt on my skin was the salt in my shorts.
 Clothing wet with seawater never fully dries out.
 The leftover salt holds in moisture, leaving the cloth feeling clammy and damp.
 This dampness was not cool or soothing against my flesh.
 It had the opposite effect — rubbing against me, chafing my tender skin, making it feel like I was wearing sandpaper for underwear.

-Then why not take off your shorts? you might be thinking.
+Then why not take them off? you might be thinking.